thkropp1/Sequelized-Burger/README.md

 Each burger in the waiting area also has a Chomp Da Burger! button.
 When the user clicks it, the burger will move to the right side of the page.

-The app stores every burger in a database, whether devoured or not.
+The app stores every burger in a MySQL database, whether devoured or not.